Serb-Catholic movement in Dubrovnik: Legacy

 After World War I, in the Kingdom of Yugoslavia those Serbs who were left in Dubrovnik opted for the Yugoslav national unity, in contrast to Croats in the city who opted for the preserving of autonomous status of Croatia in Yugoslavia and unification of Dalmatia with Croatia-Slavonia.

-Nikodim Milaš (d.
-1914) in his memoirs negatively wrote about the movement in the context of the late 1890s, that "They imagined that all the liberal Croats would have been attracted by their programme and that they would have become 'Catholic Serbs' too.
+Serbian Orthodox bishop in Dalmatia Nikodim Milaš wrote negatively in his memoirs about the movement in the context of the late 1890s, saying: "They imagined that all the liberal Croats would have been attracted by their programme and that they would have become 'Catholic Serbs' too.
 But they have not realized that all this Catholic Srpstvo gathered together only a dozen or even less of Dubrovnik's ambitious learned people, which attracted maybe one hundred or so ignorant or almost ignorant citizens, by means of economic subvention; furthermore, for those ambitious learned people this Catholic Srpstvo was and is nothing more than an empty self-promotion".

 In a personal correspondence with author and critic dr. Milan Šević in 1932, Marko Murat complained that Orthodox Serbs are not acknowledging the Catholic Serb community on the basis of their faith.

 Historiography in Croatia and Serbia hasn't covered this phenomenon neutrally - a large amount of Serbian works about it have been subjective and nationalist, trying to excessively emphasize it, while Croatian works have conversely tended to downplay it.
 Maciej Czerwiński stated that the Serb-Catholic movement had inconsistencies and shortcomings in the linguistic, cultural and ethnic proving of the Serbian identity of Dubrovnik.